Last updated: 01/2022

 Changes in Ozone Nonattainment Areas

-Emission reductions under these power sector programs also have helped many areas in the eastern United States reach attainment for the 2008 ozone NAAQS.
-However, several areas continue to be out of compliance with the 2008 ozone NAAQS, and additional ozone season NOₓ emission reductions are needed to attain that standard as well as the strengthened ozone standard that was finalized in 2015.
+Emission reductions under these power sector programs have helped many areas in the eastern United States reach attainment for the 2008 ozone NAAQS.
+However, several areas continue to be out of attainment with the 2008 ozone NAAQS, and additional ozone season NOₓ emission reductions are needed to attain that standard as well as the strengthened ozone standard that was finalized in 2015.

 In order to help downwind states and communities meet and maintain the 2008 ozone standard, EPA finalized the CSAPR Update in September 2016 to address the transport of ozone pollution that crosses state lines in the eastern United States.
 Implementation began in May 2017 to further reduce ozone season NOₓ emissions from power plants in 22 states in the eastern US.
 Starting June 2021, further emission reductions will be required under the Revised CSAPR Update at power plants in 12 of the 21 CSAPR Update states.

 - Clean Air Status and Trends Network (CASTNET)